slac-lcls/ami/doc/robust.md

 On client nodes this means client processes.
 And other nodes support the graph manager.

-Robustness Monitors also monitor each other.
+Robustness Monitors also monitor each other, connected into a ring with each process monitoring its neighbor to the right.
 They can restart each other across nodes using ssh.
 This cross-checking ensures that the components will not go down except in the case of a catastrophic system failure.